The Quiet Man: Production

 The film was a departure for Republic Pictures, which backed Ford in what was considered a risky venture at the time.
 It was the only time the studio, known for low budget B-movies, released a film that would receive an Oscar nomination for Best Picture.

 Ford read the story in 1933 and soon purchased the rights to it for $10.
 The story's author was paid another $2,500 when Republic bought the idea, and he received a final payment of $3,750 when the film was actually made.
 Republic Pictures agreed to finance the film with O'Hara and Wayne starring and Ford directing, but only if all three agreed to first film a Western with Republic.
 They did, and after completing Rio Grande, they headed for Ireland to start shooting.

 One of the conditions that Republic placed on Ford was that the film run under two hours.
 However, the finished picture was two hours and nine minutes.
 When screening the film for Republic executives, Ford stopped the film at approximately two hours in, on the verge of the climactic fistfight.
 Republic executives relented and allowed the film to run its full length.
-It was one of the few films that Republic filmed in Technicolor; most of the studio's other color films were made in a more economical process known as Trucolor.
+It was one of the few films that Republic filmed in Technicolor; most of the studio's other color films were made in a cheaper process known as Trucolor.

 The film employed many actors from the Irish theatre, including Barry Fitzgerald's brother, Arthur Shields, as well as extras from the Irish countryside, and it is one of the few Hollywood movies in which the Irish language can be heard.
 Filming commenced on June 7, 1951.
 All of the outdoor scenes were shot on location in Ireland in County Mayo and County Galway.
 The inside scenes were filmed toward the end of July at the Republic Studios in Hollywood.
 Vawn Corrigan reports that Ford made considerable efforts to get the costumes correct for the period with Ó’Maille – The Original House of Style in Galway tasked with sourcing the costumes.